tnmdevs/ussd/README.md

-# TNM TruRoute USSD Adaptor
+# TNM TruRoute USSD Adapter

-This package creates adaptors for Laravel to send responses to TruRoute USSD Client and decode its USSD requests using built-in Laravel Illuminate Facades.
+This package creates adapters for Laravel to send responses to TruRoute USSD Client and decode its USSD requests using built-in Laravel Illuminate Facades.

 ## Installation
 ```